Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 Step 5: Cool and Cut

-Let it cool if you want clean slices.
-If you’re like me and can’t wait, grab a spoon and go for it.
+Once it’s baked, let it cool if you want clean slices.
+Otherwise, if you’re like me and can’t wait, grab a spoon and go for it.

 Storage Options: